What Is the Church's Work Today (Part One)

 Our Calling - The Work of God

 Article by StaffHerbert Armstrong wrote that his work was finished, but the work of the church continues.
 What is our work today?
 What is God's Work?
-This article discusses where the church's energies need to be focused now.
+Where should we focus?

 Jesus Christ, the Head of the Church